-This course introduces economics as a social science; scarcity, resource allocation and opportunity cost; consumer and producer behaviour as the basis for supply and demand analysis; introduction to marginal analysis; applications of supply and demand analysis; efficiency concepts and market forces.
+Microeconomic Principles Staff Contact: School Office UOC6 HPW3 S1 Excluded: ECON1101 Introduces economics as a social science; scarcity, resource allocation and opportunity cost; consumer and producer behaviour as the basis for supply and demand analysis; introduction to marginal analysis; applications of supply and demand analysis; efficiency concepts and market forces.

-Macroeconomic Principles

-Staff Contact: School Office UOC6 HPW3 WKS14 S2 Prerequisite/s: ECON1103 Note/s: Excluded ECON1102.
+Macroeconomic Principles Staff Contact: School Office UOC6 HPW3 S2 Prerequisite/s: ECON1103 Excluded: ECON1102

-This course provides and introduction to the analysis of aggregate output, employment and economic growth and their relationship to the policy issues of unemployment, inflation and the balance of payments.
+Provides an introduction to the analysis of aggregate output, employment and economic growth and their relationship to the policy issues of unemployment, inflation and the balance of payments.
 Also covered are models of the determination of equilibrium income; an analysis of the role of financial institutions; and an introduction to the analysis of macroeconomic policy.

-Elements of Environmental Economics

-Staff Contact: School Office UOC6 HPW3 WKS14 S1 Note/s: Excluded ECON1101.
+Elements of Environmental Economics Staff Contact: School Office UOC6 HPW3 S1 Excluded: ECON1101